Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 meaning if you look at a PhD student's work for 5-6 years,

-even if there is little contribution, there will be hard work,
+even if there were little contribution, there should have been hard work,

-even if there is little hard work, there will be fatigue. :)
+even if there were little hard work, there must have been fatigue. :)

 - The student is well-trained in technical communication skills: writing, presentation, and teaching.
-S/he has taken at least one writing/speaking seminars, and has taught at least one real course.
+S/he has taken at least one writing/speaking seminar, and has taught at least one real course.

 The advisor should also help non-native speaking students improve their English.

-- The student learns *how* to do research, including how to find or propose a problem, do literature survey, formulate ideas, conduct experiments, and write/present them to various audiences.
+- The student learns *how* to do research, including how to find or propose a problem, survey the literature, formulate ideas, conduct experiments, and write/present them to various audiences.

 - The student interns at least twice with top-class research labs or groups in other universities.
-Do *not* do an engineering intern, or with a non-top lab, which is even harmful on the CV.
+Do *not* do an engineering intern, or with a non-top lab, which is harmful on your CV.

 - The student should be well-connected in the community after 3 years of study, by attending conferences and giving seminars in other universities.
-It is the advisor's responsibility to introduce the student to many people in this field, esp. those smartest researchers, so that the student would have an opportunity to collaborate with them during the PhD or after graduation.
+It is the advisor's responsibility to introduce the student to those smartest minds in the field (e.g. dchiang, gildea, graehl, jason, mjohnson, mjn, satta, yoavg, etc.), so that the student would have an opportunity to collaborate with them during or after the PhD study.
+The student, however, is personally responsible for introducing his/her own work to many other people in conferences.

 - The student has taken many relevant courses in and outside of his/her own area, greatly broadening the vision.
 Taking classes from good professors